 Research on Integrated Stormwater Solutions

-Integrated management of stormwater with multi-functional blue/green infrastructure, which targets the environmental and technical aspects (water quality and quantity/flooding), as well as socio-economic aspects is both a great opportunity, but also a great challenge.
+Integrated management of stormwater with multi-functional blue/green infrastructure (also known as Nature Based Solutions, NBS) targets the environmental and technical aspects (water quality and quantity/flooding), as well as socio-economic aspects.
+It provides both a great opportunity, but also a great challenge.

-Thus, integrated research involving technical, environmental and socio-economic aspects is needed to develop knowledge on how to successfully implement integrated, multifunctional systems.
-Accordingly, further evaluation of blue/green infrastructures’ technical, environmental and social-economic potentials, but also limitations, is required to enable and ensure that it delivers optimally.
+Multi-functionality is not achieved automatically.
+Integrated research involving technical, environmental and socio-economic aspects is needed to develop knowledge on how to successfully implement integrated, multifunctional systems.
+Accordingly, further evaluation of blue/green infrastructures’ technical, environmental and socio-economic potentials, but also limitations, is required to enable and ensure that it delivers optimally.
 Synergies between different aims must be identified and conflicts of interests must be explored and solved.
-This is the overarching aim of the theme in DRIZZLE.
+This is the overarching aim of this research theme in DRIZZLE.

 Theme leader and co-leader: Godecke-Tobias Blecken och Kelsey Flanagan